-Martial artists do not need to be a Tour de France Champion like Lance Armstrong or a world-class trickster like BMX guru Mat Hoffman in order to obtain the fitness benefits from riding a bike.
+You do not need to be a Tour de France Champion like Lance Armstrong or a world-class trickster like BMX guru Mat Hoffman to reap the health benefits of riding a bike.

-Truth be told, cycling is a great cross-training activity that could further advance a martial artist’s skill level, all while building upon a person’s genetic gifts.
+Truth be told, cycling is a great cross-training activity that could further advance your skill level as a martial artist, all while building upon your genetic gifts.

-In addition to burning some calories and saving the environment from car pollution, martial artists can also get on a bike, cycle for an hour, and see the payoff at the dojo in a matter of days.
+In addition to burning calories and saving the environment from car pollution, getting on a bike and cycling for an hour will help you in the gym in a matter of days.

-Here are five health benefits that will appeal to the modern-day martial artist.
+Here are five health benefits that come from riding bikes that will appeal to the modern-day martial artist.

 #1 It Strengthens Your Leg Muscles